alexrudall/awesome-ruby-places/README.md

 A list of awesome companies currently using Ruby as one of their main backend languages! 💎❤️

+(All have staff and hire at least sometimes)

 ## Accelerators

 - [Y Combinator](https://ycombinator.com) - Technology startup accelerator and venture capital firm.